dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Docker only runs natively on Linux, however not everyone is using Linux as their primary development environment.
+Docker only runs natively on Linux, however not everyone is using Linux today as their primary development environment.

 Fortunately, there are multiple options for running Docker on a non Linux machines.